Ak1Coder/AI-From-Scratch/README.md

-# ML-From-Scratch
+# Perceptron From Scratch
-Implementing various ML algorithms or models from scratch in Python.

-Main purpose is for me to gain a deeper understanding of implemented algorithms, although if anyone benefits and understands these algorithms better due to reading my code I will be happy.
+Implementation of perceptron in Python only using numpy and matplotlib.
+The main focus of this project is to better understand the perceptron model.
+If anyone benefits from this implemenation I will be pleased.